How long will it take to get connected?

 Will video services like Youtube, Netflix and Hulu work?

-We have all the bandwidth you need to use video streaming services like Netflix and Hulu.
+We have all the capacity and bandwidth you need to use video streaming services like Netflix and Hulu on multiple devices.
 Our first customers are already discovering how much money they can save by subscribing to our super-fast Internet and dropping their traditional cable or satellite TV subscription.
-Private VPNs (e.g. to connect to the Virginia Tech network) and videoconferencing also perform extremely well.
+Private VPNs (e.g. to connect to the Virginia Tech network) and videoconferencing also perform seamlessly.

 Does the WideOpen Blacksburg network support IPv6?